CSLewin/NeonSunset/NEON SUNET.md

 Armor exists at 30+, but requires so much mechanical assistance and engineering support that it is effectively an enclosed, powered exosuit and requires a military license and an auto-repair shop's worth of specialized equipment.

 All attacks are assumed to be aimed at a target's center of mass.
 Hitting a specific location (a person's head or joint; a visible fuel tank on a moving vehicle) imposes -2d on a ranged attack roll or -1d in melee.
-Headshots deal triple damage after armor is applied.
+Headshots apply armor, then triple any remaining damage.

 ## Cover and Concealment